 Strong Money / Resources

-On this page you’ll find various products, services, books and tools that I think are useful and hope will be of value to you.
+On this page you’ll find a list various products, services, books and tools that I think are useful and hope will be of value to you.

-Only things I use personally or genuinely approve of will make this page.
-I never recommend or promote anything I don’t use genuinely believe in.
+Only things I use personally and genuinely approve of will make this page.

-Just to be clear, some of the recommendations have affiliate links.
-For the ones that do, this blog will receive a credit or referral fee if you choose to signup or purchase using the link provided.
+Just to be clear, some of the things listed here have affiliate links.
+For the ones that do, this blog may receive a credit or referral fee if you choose to signup or purchase using the link provided.

-It also helps and supports the running of this site, which is much appreciated.
+It helps and supports the running of this site, which is much appreciated.

 Products & Services

 I’ve been using Sharesight for years to record all our share purchases and dividend payments easily in one place.

 It tracks performance, plus you can generate quick tax reports for income and capital gains, which makes tax season so much easier.

 Sharesight is also completely free if you have 10 holdings or less!